 The researchers compared several variables between the two groups.
 The most dramatic difference was in arm volume.
 The women who used the MCT oil lost 200 ml of arm volume, whereas the corn oil group actually gained in volume.

 I suggest working with a registered dietitian to guide you in the process of diet change.
-I think diet for lymphedema has a lot of unexplored potential.
+I think lymphedema diet has a lot of unexplored potential.

-To work with me one-on-one or to join a small group Nutrition for Lymphedema focus group contact me at email@example.com or 416-561-1196.
+To work with me one-on-one in person or on the phone on a lymphedema diet contact me at email@example.com or 416-561-1196.
 I am located in Toronto, Ontario, Canada but telephone counselling is available wherever you are.

 Cancer.
 2007 Oct 15;110(8):1868-74.
 A randomized controlled trial of weight reduction as a treatment for breast cancer-related lymphedema.
 Shaw C, Mortimer P, Judd PA.